• Skip to primary navigation

 • Pre-heat the oven to 200°C / 400°F

-• Arrange the chicken pieces on a baking tray and pour any remaining marinade over the chicken.
+• Transfer the chicken drumsticks to a baking tray lined with foil.
+Pour any remaining marinade over the chicken.

 Notes

-You can freeze the chicken and marinade in a ziploc bag for up to 3 months.
-Allow to defrost in the refrigerator before baking.
+• You can freeze the chicken in the marinade (before baking) in a freezer bag for up to three months.
+Allow the chicken to defrost in the refrigerator then bake according to the recipe instructions.

 Nutrition